An Dương Vương: Construction of Cổ Loa Citadel

-Historical accounts claim, after purportedly taking power, Kinh An Dương ordered to construct a fortified settlement in Tây Vu known to history as Cổ Loa as his seat of power.
+Historical accounts claim, after purportedly taking power, King An Dương ordered to construct a fortified settlement in Tây Vu known to history as Cổ Loa as his seat of power.
 It looked like a snail shell design (its name, Cổ Loa 古螺, means "old snail": according to Đại Việt Sử Ký Toàn Thư, the citadel is shaped like a snail).

 The events associated with the construction of this spiral-shaped citadel are remembered in the legend of the golden turtle.
 According to this legend, when the citadel was being built, all the work done was mysteriously undone by a group of spirits led by thousand-year-old white chicken seeking to avenge the son of the previous king.
 In response to the king's plea, a giant golden turtle suddenly emerged from the water, and protected the King until the citadel's completion.
 The turtle gave the King one of his claws before leaving and instructed him to make a crossbow using it as a trigger, assuring him he would be invincible with it.
 A man called Cao Lỗ (or Cao Thông) was tasked to create that crossbow.
 It was then called "Saintly Crossbow of the Supernaturally Luminous Golden Claw" (靈光金爪神弩; SV: Linh Quang Kim Trảo Thần Nỏ); one shot could kill 300 men.